-The second section of the path then takes you through the Mendip Hills AONB with fabulous views of the Chew Valley, the waterfall at Hallatrow and the final stretch through Burrington common the main highlights.
+The second section of the path then takes you through the Mendip Hills with fabulous views of the Chew Valley, Burrington Combe limestone gorge, Dolebury Warren Iron Age Hill Fort, the waterfall at Hallatrow and the final stretch through Burrington common the main highlights.
 View Full Details>>

-|Little Solsbury Hill||3 miles (5.5 km)||This circular walk climbs this small hill made famous by the Peter Gabriel song 'Solsbury Hill'.
-The walk starts in the village of Batheaston, following footpaths to the hill summit.
-From here there are super views over Bath and the surrounding countryside.
 The route then heads along Chilcombe Bottom to Northend, passing two reservoirs on the way.
-The last section follows the Limestone Link back to Batheaston. |
+The last section follows the waymarked Limestone Link back to Batheaston.

 If you're coming from the centre of Bath you can reach the hill by following the Kennet and Avon Canal to Bathampton and then picking up the Limestone Link to take you to Little Solsbury Hill.
 View Full Details>>

-|Macmillan Way||290 miles (467 km)||This long distance path links Boston in Lincolnshire to Abbotsbury in Dorset.
+|Macmillan Way||290 miles (467 km)||This epic long distance path links Boston in Lincolnshire to Abbotsbury in Dorset.
 It is promoted to raise money for the charity Macmillan Cancer Relief.